 (See also the Website of Le Club Beaurains 2000 Cyclo/ Les Cycles Bertin en 1950 and Velo Retro sections for a further number of highly detailed black and white period photos.)

-Bertin’s distinctive Tri-colour and Eagle logo was registered in 1950 and remains a registered trademark to this day.
-(WIPO states that the logo can be published as long as credit is given — which I have done with the previous link.)
+Bertin’s distinctive Tri-colour and Eagle logo was registered in 1950 and remained a registered trademark until recently.
+(WIPO states that the logo can be published as long as credit is given — which I have done.)

 In addition to his company’s founding, Bertin raced as an independent pro in 1945 and 1946.
 Thereafter, until 1966, he was the manager and sponsor of the Cycles Bertin professional team which was allied with various co-sponsors over the life of the squad.

 His teams were sponsored quite consistently over several years in the 1960′s by Porter 39 a brewery (later absorbed by Heineken) as well as his associate company, Milremo.
 Bertin was also deeply involved in amateur racing in northern France and in Belgium.
-His company sponsored amateur teams and pros such as Barry Hoban and Albert Sercu who got their start through Bertin.
+His company sponsored amateur teams and pros such as Barry Hoban, Albert Sercu and Patrick Sercu who got their start through Bertin.

 Team uniforms were always in some combination of Bertin colours of red, white and black and frequently had a sponsor’s name as well.

 As though all this commercial activity was not sufficient, Bertin, in 1970, took on the French distributorship for Shimano.
 The business expanded and was located on Rue Georges-Clemenceau in St. Laurent-Blagny.